This vegan kale pesto is blended with fresh garlic, pine nuts, cashew parmesan, and olive oil for a savory, delicious winter-friendly pesto!

 Basil is hands down my favorite fresh herb, and pesto is one of my favorite comfort foods.
 It's sad that it requires copious amounts of fresh basil to make pesto, reserving pesto pasta for summer when you can get your hands on lots of fresh basil for a good price.

-I used to be personally offended by "pesto" made with anything other than basil, and I'm still not a fan of most pesto without basil (especially that darn spinach pesto).
+I used to be personally offended by "pesto" made with anything other than basil, and I'm still not a fan of most pesto without basil (especially spinach pesto!).
 Kale pesto, on the other hand, looks like traditional pesto and has the same, slightly gritty texture that adheres to pasta nicely.

 🥬 Ingredients